aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pcl-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PCL to XLT in Android via Java" h2="Transform PCL to XLT within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store and share documents, and is often used for archiving and printing.
+However, PDFs are not always the best format for data analysis.
+In such cases, it is often necessary to convert PDFs to other formats such as XLSX and XLT.

+<h2>How Aspose.Total Helps for PCL to XLT Conversion</h2>
-You can integrate PCL to XLT conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert PCL to XLSX.
-Secondly, you can convert XLSX to XLT by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a powerful suite of APIs that can help you integrate PCL to XLT conversion feature within your android applications.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Using Aspose.PDF for Android via Java, you can easily convert PCL to XLSX.
+It is a powerful PDF processing API that allows you to convert PDF documents to other formats such as XLSX, HTML, and XML.
+It also provides features such as text extraction, document manipulation, and document conversion.

+Once you have converted the PCL to XLSX, you can use Aspose.Cells for Android via Java to convert XLSX to XLT.
+It is a powerful spreadsheet processing API that allows you to create, edit, and convert spreadsheets.
+It also provides features such as data validation, charting, and formula calculation.

+In conclusion, Aspose.Total for Android via Java is an ideal solution for integrating PCL to XLT conversion feature within your android applications.
+It provides powerful APIs that allow you to easily convert PCL to XLSX and XLSX to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}